google/pix-image-viewer/README.md

 Please use the provided pre-commit hook to keep source code rustfmt clean and the tests passing on rust stable.

+# Naming conflict

+I'm now aware of a naming conflict with https://github.com/linuxmint/pix so will likely be renaming the project soon.
+Ideas welcome!

 # Source Code Headers

 Every file containing source code must include copyright and license